iyrepl/bk-sc/README.md

   <img alt="Run on Repl.it" src="https://replit.com/badge/github/github/gityzon" style="height: 40px; width: 190px;" />
 </a>

+#### For edu:

+1. Creat a Bash-language project.

+2. Copy these code to Replit's Shell and ←

+   `git clone https://github.com/gityzon/bk-sc && mv -b bk-sc/* ./ && mv -b bk-sc/.[^.]* ./ && rm -rf *~ && rm -rf bk-sc`

+3. After "Loading Nix environment..." is done, ▶RUN!!!

+   If you use mobile phone,please set the UA of Browser as "Desktop" or maybe replit can not work.
 #
 If you use mobile phone,please set the UA of Browser as "Desktop" or maybe replit can not work.
 # Environment